Create a Website Account - Manage notification subscriptions, save form progress and more.

 5. Keep this certificate for any future real estate transactions and provide to the new property owner upon sale.

-In compliance with this ordinance, a Qualified Contractor must perform a closed-circuit TV (CCTV) inspection of the private sewer lateral, typically from the clean-out closest to the building to the connection to the sewer main in the street.
+In compliance with this ordinance, a Qualified Contractor from the provided list must perform a closed-circuit TV (CCTV) inspection of the private sewer lateral, typically from the clean-out closest to the building to the connection to the sewer main in the street.
 The Qualified Contactor will complete the Utility Inspection Report Form that must be filed with the City.
 The Qualified Contractor will inform the property owner if the inspection passed or failed and if any repairs need to be made to the sewer lines.

 If the initial inspection fails, all repairs must be completed to obtain a Certificate of Compliance.
 On the Utility Inspection Report Form the Qualified Contractor will note what repairs need to be completed by any licensed plumbing contractor with a City of Morgan Hill business license in order to pass a future inspection.
 A second inspection will need to take place after the repairs are completed to pass the inspection for the property.
 If the seller of the property negotiates with the buyer, a Transfer of Responsibility to Repair Form may be completed.